EPPO Alert ListCitrus yellow vein clearing virus (Potexvirus citriflavivenae)

 Where

-Asia: China (Chongqing, Fujian, Guangdong, Guangxi, Guizhou, Hunan, Jiangxi, Sichuan, Yunnan), India (Andhra Pradesh, Maharashtra, Punjab), Iran, Pakistan.
+Asia: China (Chongqing, Fujian, Guangdong, Guangxi, Guizhou, Hunan, Jiangxi, Sichuan, Yunnan), India (Andhra Pradesh, Maharashtra, Punjab), Iran, Korea (Republic of), Pakistan.

 North America: USA (California).